-In part 1 of this 17 part learn basic SEO series, I will introduce you to search engine optimization (SEO); what it is, why it’s important, the difference between you and a professional SEO, and why, with a little instruction, you can learn do a lot of basic SEO yourself – and see significant improvements in increasing organic website traffic.
+In part 1 of this 17 part learn basic SEO series, you will be introduced to search engine optimization (SEO); what it is, why it’s important, the difference between you and a professional SEO, and why, with a little instruction, you can learn do a lot of basic SEO yourself – and see significant improvements in increasing organic website traffic.

 If much of this seems pretty basic to you, then great.
 Because that’s exactly what I’m trying to do – give people who are new to search engine optimization a basic understanding – a foundation of information – they can build on as we dive deeper into the subject in further articles.